 Need help with your Human Resources?

 We know how difficult it can be to maintain compliance and keep up with ever-changing human resources laws and regulations.
 That’s where our team of HR experts can help.
-We monitor federal and state updates to the laws and notify affected employers with the necessary information to keep their businesses compliant.
+We monitor federal and state updates to the laws, such as the Hawaii Pay Transparency Law, and notify affected employers with the necessary information to keep their businesses compliant.
 To learn more about how we can help your business, contact us.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney, accountant or adviser before acting upon any information in this article.